Bucks County, Pennsylvania: Population growth

-The 2013 population estimate of Bucks County was 626,976.
-This ranked the county fourth in the state, well behind (more than 10%) the counties of Philadelphia with 1,553,165 (247% of Bucks), Allegheny with 1,231,527 (196%), Montgomery with 812,376 (130%), and well ahead of Delaware with 561,973 (89.6%).

 Growth began in the early 1950s, when William Levitt chose Bucks County for his second "Levittown".
 Levitt bought hundreds of acres of woodlands and farmland, and constructed 17,000 homes and dozens of schools, parks, libraries, and shopping centers.
-By the time the project ended, the population of Levittown had swelled to almost 74,000 residents.
+By the time the project was completed, the population of Levittown had swelled to nearly 74,000 residents.
 At the time, only whites could buy homes.
 This rule however, was soon overturned.
 Other planned developments included Croydon and Fairless Hills.
 This rapid sprawl continued until the mid-1960s.

-In the 1970s, a second growth spurt began.
-This time, developers took land in townships that were mostly untouched.
-These included Middletown Township, Lower Makefield Township, Northampton Township and Newtown Township.
+In the 1970s, the county experienced a second growth spurt as developers expanded in previously underdeveloped townships, including Middletown, Lower Makefield, Northampton, and Newtown townships.
 Tract housing, office complexes, shopping centers, and sprawling parking lots continued to move more and more towards Upper Bucks, swallowing horse farms, sprawling forests, and wetlands.
-At this time, the Oxford Valley Mall was constructed in Middletown, which would become the business nucleus of the county.
+Oxford Valley Mall was constructed in Middletown, and became a retail nucleus in the county.

+In the late 20th century, growth somewhat stabilized as development was completed in the county's historically underdeveloped areas, leaving little new area to be further developed.

-Growth has somewhat stabilized since the 1990s, with smaller increases and less development.
-However, the main reason for this is not a lack of population growth, but loss of land.
-Lower Bucks now lacks large parcels of land to develop.
-Smaller residential and commercial projects must now be constructed.
-However, redevelopment of existing building sites is now a leading coalition in Lower Bucks.
-Many areas along the Delaware River have surpluses of abandoned industry, so many municipalities have granted building rights to luxury housing developers.
-Also, as the regions that began the suburban boom in Bucks, such as Levittown, begin to reach their 50th anniversaries, many commercial strips and other neglected structures are being torn down to be replaced with new shopping plazas and commercial chains.
-Also, with rising property values, areas with older construction are undergoing a renaissance.
-At the same time, Central and Upper Bucks are still seeing rapid growth, with many municipalities doubling their populations.
+Bucks County areas along the Delaware River have surpluses of abandoned industry, so many municipalities have granted building rights to luxury housing developers.
+As the regions that began the suburban boom in Bucks County, such as Levittown, have aged, commercial strips and other neglected structures have been torn down and replaced with new shopping plazas and commercial chains.
+With rising property values, areas with older construction are undergoing a renaissance, and Central and Upper Bucks have continued to experience rapid growth, with many municipalities doubling their populations since the late 20th century.

+As of 2013, the population of Bucks County was 626,976, making it the fourth-most populous county in the state behind Philadelphia, Allegheny, and Montgomery counties.